-Note 9 - Accumulated Other Comprehensive Income
+Note 9 - Accumulated Other Comprehensive Income (Loss)

-Other comprehensive income consists of net income and other gains and losses affecting shareholders' equity that are excluded from net income.
-For the Company, other comprehensive income includes unrealized gains and losses on available for sale securities and foreign currency translation adjustments.
-The Company presents other comprehensive income in its Consolidated Statements of Comprehensive Income.
-Components of Accumulated other comprehensive income consisted of:
+Other comprehensive income (loss) consists of net income and other gains and losses affecting shareholders' equity that are excluded from net income.
+For the Company, other comprehensive income (loss) includes unrealized gains and losses on available for sale securities and foreign currency translation adjustments.
+The Company presents other comprehensive income (loss) in its Consolidated Statements of Comprehensive Income.
+Components of Accumulated other comprehensive income (loss) attributable to SEI Investments shareholders consisted of: